 Creating great fresh mozzarella is more than just executing a recipe.
 It requires the right ingredients and tender loving care.
 A gifted chef certainly might be capable of producing quality mozzarella.
 But frankly, if you could purchase a high quality product at a price that eliminates the cost of daily labor… wouldn’t it make sense?

-New Jersey based Lioni enables you to consistently offer the highest quality authentic bufala mozzarella to your Metro New York recipes.
-We wanted to bring our readership expertise in sourcing the right bufala mozzarella so we turned to their master craftsman to share the Top 10 things to consider in adding this crucial ingredient to a restaurant foodservice operator’s menu.
+New Jersey based Lioni enables you to consistently offer the highest quality authentic bufala mozzarella to your recipes.
+We wanted to bring our readership expertise in sourcing the right bufala mozzarella, so we turned to their master craftsman to share.

-4. A premium fresh mozzarella is moist and creamy and best for serving.
+- A premium mozzarella is moist and creamy and best for serving.
 A drier, less moist mozzarella is essential for use in cooking and ideal for melting.